austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Worked on StockIT.
 Added leaderboard sidebar.
 Went to 2 berkeley meetups: Berkeley Javascript Dojo and Open Programming Session with Code Self Study.

 **Thoughts**: There are some formatting issues I need to work out, and maybe I should consider adding buy and sell buttons.
 Other than that, the only changes I can think of have to do with preventing the intermittent python sklearn errors.

+### Day 183: November 26, 2017

+**Today's Progress**: Worked on StockIT.
+Added responsive svg on window resize, made trending speed increase when user uses up all buys/sells, started trying to deploy to heroku, added "landing page", continued to improve formatting.

+**Thoughts**: I'm so close to finishing this web app I can taste it.
+Though I'm sure there will be a lot of tweaking once I first view it on mobile.
+I could write a lot more, but it's late.
+Maybe I'll elaborate tomorrow.